Because bearded dragons are natural desert dwellers, but as pets, they can benefit from a bath.

 Prepare the Bath

-Once you gather up all of your ingredients for your bearded dragon’s bath, the next thing you need to do is prepare the bath itself.
-Preparing the bath is the most crucial part in bathing your bearded dragon because it ensures that the bathing process is safe and efficient for your beardie.
+Once you gather up all of your materials for your bearded dragon’s bath, the next thing you need to do is prepare the bath itself.
+Preparing the bath is the most crucial part of bathing your bearded dragon because it ensures that the bathing process is safe and efficient for your beardie.

 No matter what option you select for your bearded dragon’s bathing container, do not fill it up completely with water.
-Instead, you should only fill up the water so much that it reaches your bearded dragon’s knees.
-This height is safe and will ensure the bearded dragon does not drown.
+Instead, you should only fill up the water so much that it reaches your bearded dragon’s shoulders or chest.
+This depth is safe and will ensure the bearded dragon does not drown.
+For most adult bearded dragons, this indicates a bath that’s around 2 inches deep (approximately 5 centimeters).
+Juvenile bearded dragons would require a bath about half that depth.

 - Related Read: How to Trim a Bearded Dragon’s Nails (with Video Guide)